-- 4. Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for insurance products covered under the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV § 2 and Article VII § 1 of the Compact, as enacted into law by each IIPRC member state.

-- 5. Required Findings: None

-- 6. Effective Date: December 5, 2016
+- 4. Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for insurance products covered under the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV § 2 and Article VII § 1 of the Compact, as enacted into law by each IIPRC member state. - 5.
+Required Findings: None - 6.
+Effective Date: April 3, 2023, for new product submissions and October 3, 2023, for new issues of previously approved Compact products.1